s-kust/python-backtesting-template/README.md

 ) -> float:
 ```

 The class includes a `get_data` function that returns a ticker's DataFrame.
 It contains OHLC data, derived columns, and features.
 Take a couple of minutes to examine its code.

+See also `run_strategy_main_simple.py` file for how to instantiate the `TickersData` class.
+Note the `required_feature_columns` parameter.
+It is a set where you should list all derived columns and features.

 ## Optimizing Input Parameters for Feature Creation Functions